cdevshub/afero-devdocs/docs/LinuxSDK-FullImageUpdate.md

 $ BUILD_TYPE=prod BUILD_TARGET=debug BUILD_PROFILE=potenco bitbake core-image-minimal
 ```

-**2.** In this step, package your build image as you like.
+**2**&nbsp;&nbsp;In this step, package your build image as you like.
 Below is an example of copying the tar rootfs image to the `partner-hub-ota-tools` directory:

 ```
 $ cd tmp/partner-hub-ota-tools
 $ cp ../deploy/images/sama5d2-xplained-emmc/core-image-minimal-sama5d2-xplained-emmc.tar.gz   hub_update.bin
 ```

-**3.** Upload the image file to the Afero OTA service (i.e., `hub_update.bin`), using the same default configuration file and build number as used above:
+**3**&nbsp;&nbsp;Upload the image file to the Afero OTA service (i.e., `hub_update.bin`), using the same default configuration file and build number as used above:

 ```
 $ python partner-ota-hub-uploader.py -n <your build number> --uploadOTAImage You are done!
 ```
+&nbsp;

-### 2. Deploy the OTA Image to a Device
+### Step 2.
+Deploy the OTA Image to a Device

 Deploying an OTA image can be independent of the creating the image.
 In this section, it is assumed that you have already uploaded your OTA image to the Afero OTA service and now you want to deploy this uploaded image to an device.
 Currently, we only support deploying image one at a time using this tool.

-**1.** Make sure you have already cloned the Afero partner tools and edited the configuration file, as described above in [Set Up the Environment](../LinuxSDK-FullImageUpdate#set-up-the-environment) and [Customize the Configuration File](../LinuxSDK-FullImageUpdate#customize-the-configuration-file).
+**1**&nbsp;&nbsp;Make sure you have already cloned the Afero partner tools and edited the configuration file, as described above in [Set Up the Environment](../LinuxSDK-FullImageUpdate#set-up-the-environment) and [Customize the Configuration File](../LinuxSDK-FullImageUpdate#customize-the-configuration-file).

-**2.** Display your OTA images for the deviceTypeId and partnerId by typing the following:
+**2**&nbsp;&nbsp;Display your OTA images for the deviceTypeId and partnerId by typing the following:

 ```
 $ python partner-ota-hub-deploy.py --list